-- 9.1.
-The School District will not tolerate Reprisals against Employees or Trustees. - 9.2.
-Any member of Personnel who believes that they have been the subject of a Reprisal may make a complaint to: - 9.2.1. the Ombudsperson, who may investigate in accordance with the procedures set out in the PIDA. - 9.2.2. to a Designated Officer, who shall investigate the complaint in accordance with the provisions of this Procedure. - 9.3.
-Any member of Personnel who engages in any Reprisals shall be subject to disciplinary action up to and including dismissal.
+- 9.1.1.
+Any Employee who believes that they have been the subject of a Reprisal may make a complaint to the Ombudsperson, who may investigate in accordance with the procedures set out in the PIDA. - 9.2.
+Any person who engages in any Reprisals shall be subject to disciplinary action up to and including, for an Employee, dismissal for cause.